Link Posting Jobs

 However, I find it’s the same old routine.

-They still try and pass it off as an actual job.
+They still try and pass it off as an actual job of some sort.

-It is a business “opportunity” in which you have to shell out much more money than the entry fee to sign up with Link Posting Jobs.
+It is an actual job or just a business “opportunity” in which you have to shell out much more money than the entry fee to sign up with Link Posting Jobs.

 They still claim you can make about $400 a day working from home on your computer only spending one hour with no computer skills or experience needed.

-This is not a possibility even with experience and skills unless you have posted hundreds of ads.
+This is not a possibility even with experience and skills unless you have posted hundreds of .

 Link Posting Jobs claims you can make $9,000 per month, yet there is not one instance I’ve heard of in reality where anyone made anything even close to that.